Nanofertilizers: An innovative solution to boost production and reduce environmental impact

 The technological solution

-- Manufacture of TiO2, ZnO and zeolite nanofertilizers in a high-energy mill by varying the time, speed and filling factor of the mill,
+- Manufacture of TiO2, ZnO and zeolite nanofertilizers in a high-energy mill by varying the time, speed and filling factor of the mill.

-- Establishment of Ray grass crops.
+- Establishment of ryegrass crops.

 - Balanced fertilizer formulations with adequate properties to improve fertilization efficiency.